 In short, more possibilities.
 Both for those starting their interior design journey after university, and for established firms.

 It’s been a rough 18 months for the commercial interior design sector.
 Even though there are positive signs, we’re unlikely to teleport straight back to the pre-pandemic world.
 Physical retail and hospitality industries are yet to fully rebound.
 Assuming they ever do.
 Also, the office vs. remote working debate is unlikely to be over in the next year or so.
-In the meantime, providing online services to private clients could be a helpful alternative revenue stream.
+In the meantime, supplying online services to private clients could be a helpful alternative revenue stream.
 Especially because setting up this service needs minimal upfront investment costs.

 Will it Hurt High-End Residential Designers?

 Probably not.
 No doubt there are those that will see accessible, affordable digital services as the equivalent of interior design ‘mass production’.
-And a resultant cheapening on the interior design image.
+And a resultant cheapening of the interior design image.
 But consider the increase of inexpensive two-seater sports cars.
 This trend hasn’t damaged Maserati’s reputation.
 Nor dented Lamborghini’s sales.